 Naturally, it’s not going to clean your teeth as quickly as the above mouthpiece toothbrushes, but its footprint on the planet is much lower, and should you be away from a power point for an extended period, you’ll still be able to use a powered toothbrush.

 Although funded in late 2017, it was due to begin shipping in 2018.
-As of early 2021, 3 years after funding, it still has not shipped due to delays.
-Late 2021 is the revised shipping date.
+As of spring 2022, nearly 5 years after funding, it still has not shipped due to delays.